 The solution lies in AI-powered knowledge management that automatically structures existing documents and makes them dialogue-enabled via a chatbot – so that employees receive answers as if they were asking an experienced colleague.

-Searching for information costs a quarter of working hours
+Information retrieval costs a quarter of working hours

 Three causes exacerbate this problem:

-Company knowledge is scattered in an unstructured format across PDFs, emails, ERP, and ticket systems. |
+Company knowledge is distributed unstructured in PDFs, emails, ERP and ticket systems. |

-Static wikis require high maintenance effort and yet often deliver outdated content. |
+Static wikis require high maintenance effort and still often deliver outdated content. |

 Employees expect immediate, precise answers, as intuitive as a conversation with a colleague, but with the reliability of technical documentation. |